bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1108_class_vs_struct.md

  - No mutability due to no relationship between objects

 ### Resources
-You may read the introduction part why OOP isn't the best option.
+You may take a look at why Object Oriented Programming isn't the best option.
+You don't have to read the entire article.
 We are going to cover Protocol Oriented Programming in Chapter 4.

 [Intro to Protocol Oriented Programming](https://medium.com/ios-geek-community/introduction-to-protocol-oriented-programming-in-swift-b358fe4974f#.nyah1q3fo)